bitmakerla/estela-cli/README.md

   -h, --help  Show this message and exit.

 Commands:
-  deploy  Deploy Scrapy project to Bitmaker Cloud init    Create Dockerfile and Bitmaker file for existing scrapy project login   Save your credentials logout  Remove your credentials
+  context  Show your current context deploy   Deploy Scrapy project to Bitmaker Cloud init     Create Dockerfile and Bitmaker file for existing scrapy project login    Save your credentials logout   Remove your credentials
 ```

 ## Installation